blake2323/VIX-vs-SPX-a/README.md

 # VIX-vs-SPX-a

-# 1) Created Repo to share some starter code
+# Extracted Excel formatted stock market data of SPX and VIX futures contracts
-# 2) Need to order data (VIX$ and SPX$) as pairs with each corresponding 'Date'
+# Transformed data in Python to develop Machine Learning models (Linear Regression and Long Short-Term Memory) with Scikit-Learn and TensorFlow libraries for time series analysis
-# 3) I have code for models as "% Change in price"
+# Deep dive revealed an inverse relationship between SPX and VIX futures and supported profitable trading strategy visualized with Tableau dashboardsave code for models as "% Change in price"